 Let’s talk first about The Lighthouse.
 Eggers’ film is one that takes some sitting with – it’s certainly not immediately understandable what it’s going for, although the film still works brilliantly on a surface level.
-Looking only at the immediate story, and it’s a captivating one.
-Two lighthouse keepers arrive on a lighthouse island in the middle of the sea.
+Look only at the immediate story, and it’s a captivating one.
+Two lighthouse keepers arrive on an island in the middle of the sea.
 One is an almost parodic figure of an old grizzled seaman who speaks in poetry and farts loudly during the night.
 Willem Dafoe plays him as if on stage, speaking forcefully and often incomprehensibly about the cruel mistress of the sea and his past life on deck.
-He would make the film almost unbearable were it not for Robert Pattinson’s turn as his no-nonsense assistant, a down on his luck chancer who turns Dafoe’s performance from the theatrical to the brilliantly comedic.
+He would make the film almost unbearable were it not for Robert Pattinson’s turn as his no-nonsense assistant, a down on his luck chancer who turns Dafoe’s performance from the overly theatrical to the brilliantly comedic.
 A better double act is rare to find on screen.

-Most important for this discussion though, is that The Lighthouse’s other similarity to The VVitch is hinted at by looking at The VVitch’s poster, which calls the film “a New England folktale”.
+Most important for this discussion though is that The Lighthouse’s other similarity to The VVitch is hinted at by looking at The VVitch’s poster, which calls the film “a New England folktale”.
 The Lighthouse, too, feels like a more modern folktale.
 Perhaps its bigger Lovecraft influence isn’t the sense of something otherworldly in the light, or the tentacle motif, but that it feels like a less than literal story being told by someone who’s heard tell of strange things that happened in that island off the coast.

 There’s a lot of strange details and imagery in The Lighthouse that aren’t immediately obvious, but that, like the best folktales, may carry some hidden truths or metaphorical meanings to be discussed for ages to come.
 One could argue for years about the significance of certain elements of the film, or the interpretations of various scenes, and satisfyingly never come to a clear answer, because the film is built without one in mind.
 The great works of literature are not studied now because they all have one solution to make their meanings clear, but because they offer value beyond that – value in the discussion and the debate of the unclear, as well as value in the acceptance of the unknowability of the work.
-Perhaps Robert Eggers knows the truth behind The Lighthouse, but I doubt it – the joy comes in the mystery.
+Perhaps Eggers knows the truth behind The Lighthouse, but I doubt it – the joy comes in the mystery.

 Bong Joon-ho’s Parasite, on the other hand, is a film which lays all its cards out on the table, for better or worse.
 There is very little debate to be had over the meaning of Parasite – even when the film dips its toes into the water of symbolism, that symbolism is clear and immediately understood.
 It doesn’t take a genius to work out that the lower class family living in the basement is symbolic of class oppression, after all.